Yanhusuo Corydalis (Corydalis Yanhusuo)

 This score reflects the overall reliability of the information presented in this article.
 It is based on the quality of scientific evidence, accuracy of sources, and the transparency of references related to Corydalis yanhusuo.

-Yanhusuo Corydalis, scientifically known as Corydalis yanhusuo, is a traditional medicinal herb native to China, valued for its therapeutic properties and historical significance in Chinese medicine.
+Yanhusuo Corydalis, scientifically known as Corydalis yanhusuo, is a medicinal herb native to East Asia, particularly China, and has been widely used in traditional Chinese medicine for centuries.

 Table of Contents